 The goals you set at the beginning of an employee advocacy initiative should be regularly tracked to gauge success over time.
 Use your intranet’s analytical tools to compare KPIs like employee engagement and sharing before, during, and after crucial points in your advocacy program.

 5 steps to an effective employee advocacy program

 So you’ve established a need for an employee advocacy program and will use your intranet to facilitate it.
-But what are the next steps to get started?
+But what are the next steps to get started and how can you motivate employees to share?
 These steps will help outline and execute an initiative with proven success.

 1. Begin with achievable goals

 Before you even start thinking through the details of an employee advocacy program, you should decide what you want to achieve.
 Are you looking for widespread brand awareness?
 More sales prospects?
 Better quality job candidates?
 Choose goals that can be measured with accessible data such as organic social media reach, number of new leads, or the average length of your hiring process.